ak2906/Clique-Isp-program/README.md

 ###        Output
             Clique set=[0,1,3]
              No clique Present
+###        Applications
+             Clique-finding algorithms have been used in chemistry,to find chemicals that match a target structure and to model molecular docking  and the binding sites of chemical reactions.
 ## Independent Set Problem

     In independent set problem we check if 2 sets of vertices every vertex of one set is connected with all the vertices of another set